hazelcast/hazelcast/docs/design/jet/023-non-corruptible-snapshots.md

 - **automatic snapshot** - snapshot collected periodically to provide fault tolerance and processing guarantees
 - **named snapshot** - snapshot exported manually on user request
+- **terminal snapshot** - snapshot after which the job will be cancelled

 ## Current snapshotting algorithm